 - Uninsured or Underinsured – Healthcare, both before, during, and after pregnancy, is important for managing maternal health and identifying conditions that may lead to preterm birth.
 Having health insurance is an important factor contributing to access to healthcare.

 - Infections – Some types of infections, including COVID-19 and certain sexually transmitted infections (STIs), can cause preterm births.

 Avoiding Preterm Birth

 It is important to remember that having one or multiple risk factors doesn’t mean you’ll definitely have preterm labor or give birth early.
 But it may increase your chances.
-Talk to your health care provider & learn what you can do to help reduce the likelihood of preterm births.
+Talk to your health care provider and learn what you can do to help reduce the likelihood of preterm births.

 Here are some of the steps you can take to reduce your risks.

 - Go to all of your prenatal care appointments.
-There are programs like Medicaid & Planning for Healthy Babies that can help cover the costs of your appointments.
+There are programs like Medicaid and Planning for Healthy Babies that can help cover the costs of your appointments.
 See if you are eligible today!

 - See a health care provider to help manage any chronic conditions you may have, like diabetes or high blood pressure.

 - Avoid smoking and drinking alcohol while pregnant.
 Talk to your healthcare provider about programs and resources to help you quit.